michaelstiefel/DataEngineer_CapstoneProject/README.md

 this data set of monetary policy events which can optionally be executed to obtain the latest data.

+## Intended Usage

+Please look at "How to use this repository" below for a step by step guide.

+The input data in the S3 input bucket will be updated every week with new tweets copied automatically from an EC2 instance (the Twitter Stream is outside of this project and not in this repository).
+The etl pipeline in this repository can then be run on demand to process the data and create analysis.

 ## Data

 There are two main data sources: